I have heard About Sleep Apnea, what is it?

 - Mixed sleep apnea combines aspects of the obstructive and central types.

-Most commonly the warning sign of sleep apnea is snoring, especially if it includes gasping or lack of breathing, although they may not be related.
-People who have sleep apnea stop breathing while sleeping and it can occur hundreds of times up to a minute or more.
+The most common warning sign of sleep apnea is snoring, especially if it includes gasping or lack of breathing, although they may not be related.
+Sleep apnea has been linked to hypertension, diabetes, heart disease, work and driving related accidents, and stroke.

 Sleep apnea sufferers can awake startled from their sleep then resume regular breathing.
 This disrupts and reduces the quality of a person’s rest.
 Sleep apnea can have several health issues; high blood pressure, cardiovascular disease, stroke, memory problems, weight gain, impotency, headaches, and daytime fatigue.
 These can lead to job impairment and the potential for vehicle accidents.